-Late work is not accepted, except for in emergency situations that can be verify or some sort of plan is developed with parents and counselors.
+Late work is not accepted in this class, except for in emergency situations that can be verify or some sort of plan is developed with parents and counselors.
 If students are absent, we will make a work plan.

 Academic Integrity